italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 The verification of the validity of a Digital Credential is based on the `[OAuth Status Assertion draft 01] <https://datatracker.ietf.org/doc/draft-demarco-status-attestations/01/>`_ specification.

 A Status Assertion is a signed document serving as proof of a Digital Credential's current validity status.
-The Issuer provides these assertions to Holders who can present them to Verifiers together with the corresponding Digital Credentials.
+The Credential Issuer provides these assertions to Holders who can present them to Verifiers together with the corresponding Digital Credentials.

 The Status Assertions have the following features: